-It's obviously been a tough year for athletes as race plans have gone awry but there was a welcome return to racing for several triathletes with PH in their bottles at the Helvellyn Triathlon in September.
+It's obviously been a tough year for athletes as race plans have gone awry but there was a welcome return to racing for several triathletes with Precision Fuel & Hydration in their bottles at the Helvellyn Triathlon in September.

 We spoke to pro triathletes about the race that saw women start 28:03 ahead of the men and the allocation of prize cheques were determined by how athletes crossed the line, regardless of gender.

 We caught up with top Age-Grouper Joanne Clarke to hear about her experience of racing with the pro's and how it felt to return to racing...

 After all of the months of indoor training and virtual races, how prepared did you feel for your first race of 2020?

 Going into the race, I was just really excited to be part of an event again with other triathletes.
 No virtual event can recreate the feeling of being on the start-line with other athletes and friends and taking on a challenging race.

 Of course, I hoped that I could produce a performance I was proud of as I had still worked hard over lockdown, but this race was mainly just about enjoying being out there again and not putting any pressure on myself.